Ukraine, Russia hold new talks aimed at ending the fighting - NewsBreak

 “We believe that there will be no losers in a just peace.
 Prolonging the conflict is not in anyone’s interest,” Erdogan said, as he greeted the two delegations seated on opposite sides of a long table.

-Russian President Vladimir Putin’s aim of a quick military victory has been thwarted by stiff Ukrainian resistance.
-But any hope that raised about prospects for an end to the conflict was accompanied by Western skepticism about the Russian leader’s commitment to seeking peace.
-British Foreign Secretary Liz Truss said she thought Putin was “not serious about talks.”
+Putin’s aim of a quick military victory has been thwarted by stiff Ukrainian resistance — but still hopes were not high for a breakthrough.
+Reflecting skepticism among Ukraine’s Western allies, British Foreign Secretary Liz Truss said she thought the Russian president was “not serious about talks.”

-In fighting that has devolved into a back-and-forth stalemate, Ukrainian forces retook Irpin, a key suburb northwest of the capital, Kyiv, Zelenskyy said late Monday.
-But he warned that Russian troops were regrouping to take the area back.

 “We still have to fight, we have to endure,” Zelenskyy said in his nighttime video address to the nation.
 “This is a ruthless war against our nation, against our people, against our children.”

-He also lashed out at Western countries, which he has repeatedly accused of not going far enough to punish Moscow with sanctions or support Ukraine.
-Western hesitancy in providing weapons makes those nations partially responsible for the destruction wrought, he said.
+He also lashed out at Western countries, which he has repeatedly accused of not going far enough in either sanctioning Moscow or supporting Ukraine with weapons.
+As a result, Ukrainians were paying with their lives, he said.

+“If someone is afraid of Russia, if he or she is afraid to make the necessary decisions that are important to us, in particular for us to get planes, tanks, necessary artillery, shells, it makes these people responsible for the catastrophe created by Russian troops in our cities, too,” he said.
+“Fear always makes you an accomplice.”

 A missile struck an oil depot in western Ukraine late Monday, the second attack on oil facilities in a region that has been spared the worst of the fighting.
 On Tuesday morning, an explosion blasted a hole in a nine-story administration building in Mykolaiv, a southern port city that Russia has unsuccessfully tried to capture.

-Seven people died in the missile attack and 22 were wounded, Zelenskyy said in an address to Danish lawmakers.
+A gaping hole could be seen in the center of the building in a photo posted on the Telegram channel of the regional governor, Vitaliy Kim.
+He said most people escaped the building and rescuers were searching for a handful of missing people.

 “It’s terrible.
-They waited for people to go to work” before striking the building, said regional governor Vitaliy Kim.
+They waited for people to go to work” before striking the building, he said.
 “I overslept.
 I’m lucky.”

-— The head of the United Nations' nuclear watchdog arrived in Ukraine to try to ensure the safety of the country's nuclear facilities.
-Russian forces have taken control of the decommissioned Chernobyl plant, site in 1986 of the world's worst nuclear accident, and of the active Zaporizhzhia plant, where a building was damaged in fighting.

-— Bloomberg News said it has suspended its operations in Russia and Belarus.
-Customers in both countries won’t be able to access any Bloomberg financial products and trading functions for Russian securities were disabled in line with international sanctions, it said.

 Earlier Russia-Ukraine talks, held in person in Belarus or by video, failed to make progress on ending a more than month-long war that has killed thousands and driven more than 10 million Ukrainians from their homes — including almost 4 million from their country.